 conclusion- What is a niche market?

-I hope you enjoyed this little introduction to what is a niche market.
-In this guide, I wanted to go beyond a simple definition of niche markets, and actually give you a few concrete steps to get started.
+I hope you enjoyed this little introduction to niche markets.
+In this guide, I wanted to go beyond a simple definition of niche markets and actually give you a few concrete steps to get started.

 As you can see, there’s a lot to learn about niche markets.
 But considering how much targeted traffic and the impact on your competitors, it is well worth the effort.